valmat/LedMatrix/README.md

 ## Main features

 With the **LedMatrix** library, you can flexibly control LED matrixes are connected via chips **MAX7219** and **MAX7221**.
 As well as cascades of such matrices.
 And whole groups of cascades.
-It can work via software SPI, using any of any three free pins or through hardware SPI.
+It can work via software SPI, using any three free pins or through hardware SPI.
 Hardware SPI of course is faster.

 ## Single matrix